JoshuaPotter/COP4656-proj1/README.md

 # Group 2, Project 1
 Recreation of Yik Yak app for COP4656

+# User Flow
+[Click here for the intended design of the app](https://app.flowmapp.com/share/d8a6151a00e03209277bc930262ab10a), this will help organize how we build the application

 # Setup
 ### Google Sign In
 Add your SHA certificate to Firebase by following the instructions below.
 This is required for Google Sign-in to work on any APKs (Android app executable file) you build on your machine.